omegasenior/topbiketoursportugal/content/tours/the-way-of-st-James-bike-tour.md

   - Costal Tour
 meta:
   description: >
-    This cycling tour presents itself as na easy route to reach to Santiago de Compostela, the ultimate pilgrimage beacon in the Iberian Peninsula and one of the most important spots for religious tourism in Western Europe.
+    Going from Saint Jean Pied de Port, in the Pyrenees, all the way to Santiago de Compostela, the French way is probably the most known route of the St.
+    James Way.
+Its use goes back to the 9th century when the route only extended from Oviedo to Santiago de Compostela.

+    Thousands of pilgrims choose this amazing route each year, not only for its authenticity, but also for all the amazing places one finds him/herself in, while on the road.
+  keywords: >-
+    FRENSH WAY TO SANTIAGO DE COMPOSTELA IN A BICYCLE, ORIGINAL ROUTE TO SANTIAGO DE COMPOSTELA INA BICYCLE
-  title: The Way of St. James BikeTour - The French Way
+  title: The Way of St. James BikeTour The French Way
 groupSizeMax: 1
 groupSizeMin: -2
 minAge: 1